absmach/magistrala-docs/docs/blogs/user-guide.md

 curl -X POST -H "Content-Type: application/senml+json" -H "Authorization: Thing $THINGSECRET" -d '[{"bn": "DS-5000-AL1-001", "n": "Distance_AssemblyLine1", "u": "mm","v": 152.3}, { "n": "BatteryLevel", "u": "%", "v": 95}, { "n": "SignalStrength", "u": "dBm", "v": -65}]' http://localhost:8008/http/channels/$CHANNELID/messages
 ```

-This command sends a POST request to the Magistrala HTTP adapter, publishing a temperature reading to a specific channel.
+This command sends a POST request to the SuperMQ HTTP adapter, publishing a temperature reading to a specific channel.
 The Thing secret is used for authentication.

 ## Summary

-Magistrala stands out as a comprehensive, flexible, and powerful open source IIoT platform.
+SuperMQ stands out as a comprehensive, flexible, and powerful open source IIoT platform.
 Its multi-protocol support, robust security features, and scalable architecture make it an excellent choice for businesses looking to implement or upgrade their IIoT infrastructure.
-Whether you're managing a small network of sensors or a large-scale industrial automation system, Magistrala provides the tools and capabilities to streamline your IoT operations and drive innovation in your industry.
+Whether you're managing a small network of sensors or a large-scale industrial automation system, SuperMQ provides the tools and capabilities to streamline your IoT operations and drive innovation in your industry.

-The platform's ease of use, from initial setup to ongoing management, combined with its versatile connectivity options, positions Magistrala as a top contender in the IIoT space.
-By offering support for MQTT, CoAP, WebSocket, and HTTP/HTTPS, Magistrala ensures that developers can choose the most appropriate protocol for their specific use case, whether it's real-time data streaming, efficient communication for battery-powered devices, or integration with web services.
+The platform's ease of use, from initial setup to ongoing management, combined with its versatile connectivity options, positions SuperMQ as a top contender in the IIoT space.
+By offering support for MQTT, CoAP, WebSocket, and HTTP/HTTPS, SuperMQ ensures that developers can choose the most appropriate protocol for their specific use case, whether it's real-time data streaming, efficient communication for battery-powered devices, or integration with web services.

-As the IIoT landscape continues to evolve, Magistrala's open-source nature and extensible architecture provide a future-proof solution that can adapt to emerging technologies and changing business needs.
-By choosing Magistrala, organizations can build a solid foundation for their IIoT initiatives, enabling them to harness the full potential of connected devices and data-driven insights in their industrial operations.
+As the IIoT landscape continues to evolve, SuperMQ's open-source nature and extensible architecture provide a future-proof solution that can adapt to emerging technologies and changing business needs.
+By choosing SuperMQ, organizations can build a solid foundation for their IIoT initiatives, enabling them to harness the full potential of connected devices and data-driven insights in their industrial operations.

 ## Contact Us

-We're here to support you in your journey with Magistrala.
+We're here to support you in your journey with SuperMQ.
 Whether you have questions, need assistance, or want to contribute to the project, we encourage you to reach out through the following channels:

 1. **GitHub Repository**:
    For bug reports, feature requests, or code contributions, please visit our [GitHub repository][magistrala-repo]